ArenaCoinDev/Ar3na/doc/build-osx.md

         make check

-4. (Optional) You can also install arenad to your path:
+4. (Optional) You can also install ar3nad to your path:

         make install